qd-seg/quickdraw/README.md

 yarn run start:production
 ```

+If you run into issues during this process, consult the [possible setup issues section](#possible-setup-issues).

 By default, the process will bind to ports `8080` and `8443` for HTTP and HTTPS respectively.
-To
+This means you can access the project at `localhost:8080` or `localhost:8443` by default.
-change this behaviour, overwrite the environment variable by prepending assignements to the
+To change this behaviour, overwrite the environment variable by prepending assignments to the
 `HTTP_PORT` and `HTTPS_PORT` environment variables.

 ```